Skip to main content

 • In the case of newly created entities , the amount of the turnover will refer to the first tax period in which the activity is actually carried out.

-For the purposes of article 42 of the Commercial Code, a group exists when a company holds or may hold, directly or indirectly, control of another or others.
+For the purposes of article 42 of the Commercial Code, a group exists when a company holds or may hold, directly or indirectly, control over another or others.
 Specifically, control is understood to exist when a company, deemed the parent, holds relations with another company, deemed the subsidiary, in any of the following situations:

 1. It holds the majority of the voting rights.